You are here:

 Dust Diseases List

-During the month of August 2017 and on 15 September and 20 October 2017, the regular Friday directions/applications list of the Personal Injuries and Dust Diseases lists will take place in Courtrooms 3 and 4, 436 Lonsdale Street, Melbourne.
+On 15 September and 20 October 2017, the regular Friday directions/applications list of the Personal Injuries and Dust Diseases lists will take place in Courtrooms 3 and 4, 436 Lonsdale Street, Melbourne.
 Please refer to the Daily List for your allocated courtroom.

 The Dust Diseases List manages all proceedings in which a plaintiff alleges that he or she is suffering from a dust related condition.
 Practice Note SC CL 2 Dust Diseases List provides a more precise definition and examples of dust diseases.